 After Gastric Bypass Surgery

 Candidates for gastric bypass surgery must make many ongoing lifestyle changes both before the procedure and after it in order to ensure the best possible results.
-The Barnes Bariatric team of experienced Nutritionists, Behavioral Health specialists, as well as a friendly and compassionate staff help patients adjust to their new, healthier lifestyle.
-Barnes Bariatric is commitment to high-quality patient care and attention.
+The Barnes Bariatrics team of experienced Registered Dietitians, Behavioral Health specialists, as well as a friendly and compassionate staff help patients adjust to their new healthier lifestyle.
+Barnes Bariatric is committed to high-quality patient care and attention.

 Gastric Bypass Recovery

-After your gastric bypass surgery, you will be prescribed medications for pain or other conditions, as necessary, and instructions that will help ensure a swift recovery.
+After you gastric bypass surgery you will be given instructions that will help ensure a swift recovery.
 Once you return home, it is important that you engage in light physical activity such as walking or climbing stairs.
 These simple activities may seem hard at first because of low energy levels, but as time passes, tolerance for activities will return to normal and improve dramatically as you lose weight.
 Patients are able to return to work and their normal routine approximately two to three weeks after the operation.
 Dr. Barnes and his staff remain dedicated to making sure you lose weight and keep it off.
-Dr. Barnes will give you post-operative instructions to help ensure a safe and successful recovery after Roux-en-Y gastric bypass.

 Expected Weight Loss

 After Roux-en-Y gastric bypass surgery, most patients can expect to lose 75-80% percent of their excess body weight within 18 months after surgery.
 Studies show that most patients are able to maintain an average of 60 percent of their weight loss ten years after surgery.
-You can do better or worse depending on how closely you continue to follow recommended lifestyle changes as many patients maintain all of their weight loss.
+Your results will vary based on how closely you continue to follow recommended lifestyle changes.

 Although weight loss is the primary benefit of gastric bypass surgery, patients also benefit from a reduced risk for developing severe medical conditions related to morbid obesity, including type 2 Diabetes, Sleep Apnea, Hypertension (High Blood Pressure), Heart Disease, and Stroke.
 If you already suffer from obesity-related health problems, weight loss surgery may help reduce or eliminate these conditions.
 Studies have shown approximately 96 percent of obesity-related diseases can be improved or eliminated through bariatric surgery.